Travelling with limited mobility?

 By law, park owners are required to make ‘reasonable adjustments’ and it’s up to each park to determine what those are.
 We can’t guarantee that every Tranquil Park will be able to meet your particular needs, but we’re sure that our park owners and managers will always do their best to accommodate you.

-All of our parks have resident owners, managers or wardens.
+Most Tranquil Parks have resident owners, managers or wardens who are on site 24/7.
 They’ll be happy to answer any questions and provide any help you may need during your stay.

-Our touring parks are mostly very flat, which makes getting around easier whether you’re using a wheelchair, mobility scooter or a walking aid.
+Most of our member parks are level with gentle inclines.
+Getting around is usually not too difficult, if you’re using a wheelchair, mobility scooter or a walking aid.

 Some Tranquil Parks have tarmac roadways and stone pathways, but many do have gravel.
 If you have an electric wheelchair or scooter with the right kind of wheels, or if the gravel has been compacted over time, it’s not usually a problem.
 However, gravel can be difficult for manual wheelchair users, so please check before you book.

 When it comes to accessing communal buildings, here’s a quick look at some of the parks that have prioritised easy access:

 - Two Mills Touring Park in Norfolk has ramps to the reception area and facilities.
 They always ask customers if they have any mobility issues at the time of booking as they always try to allocate pitches closest to the facilities for those who need them the most.